peteamiri/Tutorials/AWS/AmazonWebServices.md

 * Console uses user Id and password
 * Programmatic Access (AWS API) Uses **access key** and **secret access key** generated at the time of the user creation time.
 If the user loose this information they need to be regenerated again.
 No way to retrieve the original **secret access key** again.

-Two method of connection to AWS
+* Two method of connection to AWS
 	User Id and password
-		Console requirs user ID and password
+		Console requires user ID and password
 			you can not use your Access Key ID and secret access key to access the console Allows loging to the console
 		you can not use User Id and password for API, ssh login or CLI